 What is a viscosupplement?

-A viscosupplement is a hyaluronic acid-based injectable gel that is designed to alleviate painful symptoms associated with osteoarthritis (OA).
-Patients are diagnosed with OA when the performance of at least one of their synovial joints has deteriorated due to wear-and-tear of the protective articular cartilage.
-This tough membrane sheathes the bones within the synovial joint and secretes the lubricating synovial fluid, which allows smooth and flexible joint movements.
-When this cartilage breaks down, the lubricating fluid gets exhausted and bones start to grind against each other, resulting in pain and commonly reported symptoms of OA, such as stiffness, joint immobility, pain, and bone spurs.
+A viscosupplement is a hyaluronic acid-based injectable gel that is formulated primarily for the purpose of alleviating painful symptoms often connected with or caused by osteoarthritis (OA).
+Patients are diagnosed with OA when the pain-free range of motion of any of their synovial joints has deteriorated due to wear-and-tear of the protective articular cartilage.
+The tough membrane of cartilage sheathes the bones that consist the synovial joint and secretes lubricating synovial fluid, which is what makes smooth and flexible joint movements possible.
+With the breakdown of this cartilage, the lubricating fluid inevitably gets exhausted or worn-down, enabling the bones to start to grind against each other.
+The resulting in pain is the most commonly reported symptoms of OA, followed by stiffness, joint immobility, pain, and bone spurs.
 Patients are usually advised to receive viscosupplement injections when conventional pharmacological and non-pharmacological treatment modalities fail to deliver adequate relief.
 This orthopedic implant is designed to temporarily simulate the actions of naturally occurring synovial fluid, promote smoother joint movements, and protect the joints during sudden impacts.

 Is viscosupplementation an effective treatment method?